i-MSCP/plugins/incubator/PhpSwitcher/README.md

 Plugin compatible with i-MSCP >= 1.1.1

+### INTRODUCTION

+	This plugin allow to setup several PHP versions, which can be used by your customers.
+This plugin do not compile, nor install any PHP version itself.
+It's the responsability of the administrator to perform these steps.

+	At this moment, this plugin only support the i-MSCP Fcgid server implementation but in near future, it will support all implementations.

 ### INSTALLATION

 	- Login into the panel as admin and go to the plugin management interface